chouteau/Aquila/README.md

 # Aquila
 Send user interaction to **Google Analytics** servers without javascript tag.

-## Aquila help you to send information about
+## Aquila help you to send many informations from your website

 * Page
 * Event